Rullbenga/rg_master/_posts/2020-01-02-why-build-wordpress-website.md

 ---

-## Why Your Website Should Be Built On WordPress
+**Why Your Website Should Be Built On WordPres**
-You might be trying to decide whcih platform to make your website with,

-I’m going to give you a few reasons why you should consider making your website with WordPress instead of going an alternative route, but first...
+You might be trying to decide which platform to make your website with, I’m going to give you a few reasons why you should consider making your website with WordPress instead of going an alternative route, but first...

 What is WordPress?
 WordPress is a software known as a CMS (content management system)  that you can use to make a beautiful websites in a jiffy.